Bay of Plenty Rugby Union: Representatives

-Bay of Plenty-based players were amongst the most prominent in the formative years of the game, but it was not until 1911 that the Bay of Plenty union was fully affiliated to the national body.
+Bay of Plenty-based players were amongst the earliest teams in the formative years of the game, but it was not until 1911 that the Bay of Plenty union was fully affiliated to the national body.
 Up until this time the BOP union was included within the South Auckland union boundaries.
 As the boundaries of the new union grew, and new sub-unions were formed, the union achieved its first national representation when A.L.
 McLean was selected for the All Blacks in 1921.
-McLean was the first of 27 men who have represented New Zealand while wearing the blue and gold hoops, in addition to the many players who received their rugby education in the Bay of Plenty before achieving higher honours elsewhere.
-As the heartland of Maori rugby the region has produced a large number of Māori All Blacks, while age group and secondary school teams from throughout the union have also established a long and successful heritage that is the envy of many.
+McLean was the first of 27 men who have represented New Zealand while wearing the blue and gold hoops, in addition to the many players who received their rugby education in the Bay of Plenty before achieving international selection elsewhere.
+As the area of Maori rugby the region has produced a large number of Māori All Blacks, while age group and secondary school teams from throughout the union have also established a long and consistent competitive record.